ixodev/Paintr/README.md

 ## Requirements

 To use Paintr, you will need to have a Discord account and be a member of the server linked above.
-Additionally, this AI is built on JavaScript and requires the brain.js library to run.
+Additionally, this AI is built on JavaScript and requires libraries to run (`npm i` to install every dependencies).

 ## Features